Study / Foundation Studies /

 • Complete the Foundation Studies programme successfully

-• Score the required aggregate mark set by the faculty of your degree choice across four academic subjects in Foundation Studies
+• Score the required aggregate mark set by the faculty of your degree choice across four academic subjects in Foundation Studies.
+See page 14 for more details.

 Assessment method